-Hosteling for the Young at Heart
+Hosteling for the Senior Who is Young at Heart

 Some older travelers no doubt see hostels as exactly the wrong place to find the privacy and comfort they've worked all their lives to achieve.
 Yet with a little preparation a hostel stay can be convenient,